-The best budget camera phones these days benefit from the features of high-end phones trickling down the product line.
-This has been the case for years, of course, but some important changes happened in the last year or so.
+The best budget camera phones have the benefit of inheriting the features of the previous generation's high-end handsets.
+This has been the case for a while, of course, but obviously as time goes on, the tech that trickles down the product line gets more and more advanced – and there have been some very significant improvements and developments in the last year or so.

 Shop around and you’ll find budget Android phones with dedicated night modes for far better low-light images, and Motorola even offers models with triple-camera arrays with both wide-angle and telephoto lenses.
-What more could you want?
+So what more could you want?

 Here we will focus on phones that suit a lower, and perhaps more sensible, budget.
-Even cheap phones can now take excellent photos during the day, and those with multiple focal lengths are perfect for travel and street photography.
+Even cheap phones can now take excellent photos during the day, and those with multiple focal lengths are perfect for travel and street photography – and of course, the release of the new iPhone SE absolutely changes the game with its old school body and new school tech.

 You can spend significantly less than £200 and still get an excellent phone with multiple useful cameras on the back – and if you're looking for even cheaper handsets (so cheap that you can treat them as disposable), take a look at the best burner phones.
 So, here's the best of the budget range…